 Kindness, courtesy, understanding and respect are cornerstones of our patient-staff relationships.

 Our staff of Registered Nurses, LPNs, patient educators, administrators and board-certified male and female gynecologists specialize in reproductive health care.
 Our staff is multilingual and multicultural.

 At Falls Church Healthcare Center we offer Pregnancy Testing

-- FREE urine pregnancy test.
+- FREE urine pregnancy hormone hCG test.
 Receive results while you wait.

 - Small charge for blood pregnancy test.
 Results back in 2 days.